 Don’t forget to practice emotional self-care by spending time with close friends and family members and finding healthy ways to express challenging emotions.

 Lean on Your Support Systems

 While statistics show that men are less likely to seek treatment for depression, consider how an untreated disorder can impact your child.
-According to several studies, a father’s mental health can have a direct correlation with their child’s risk of depression, particularly among adolescents.
+According to several studies, a father’s mental health can directly correlate with their child’s risk of depression, particularly among adolescents.

 Reach Out to Gateway Foundation for a Professional Helping Hand

 Depression and anxiety can be isolating conditions.
-Sometimes, the strongest thing you can do is to ask for help.
-From prescription medications to professional counseling, there are plenty of options available to begin the journey toward health.
+Sometimes, the most vital thing you can do is to ask for help.
+From prescription medications to professional counseling, there are plenty of options to begin the journey toward health.

 Gateway Foundation leans on more than 50 years of experience bringing quality treatment to individuals and families across Illinois.
-Our caring and compassionate staff is here to treat addiction as well as underlying mental health disorders like depression and anxiety.
+Our caring and compassionate staff is here to treat addiction and underlying mental health disorders like depression and anxiety.
 If you or a loved one would like to learn more about receiving expert care, don’t hesitate to reach out today.